-specifies the TCB identifiers (id) of one or more TCBs for which trace entries are to be printed.
+Specifies the TCB identifiers (id) of one or more TCBs for which trace entries are to be printed.

-TCB\ADDR=(hhhhhhhhh[,hhhhhhhh,.,.,.])
+TCB\ADDR=(hhhhhhhh[, hhhhhhhh, .,.,])

-specifies the address of one or more TCBs for which trace entries are to be printed.
+Specifies the address of one or more TCBs for which trace entries are to be printed.

-TERMID=(tttt[,tttt,.,.,.])
+TERMID=(tttt[,tttt,.,.,])

-specifies the terminal identifiers (tttt) of one or more terminals for which trace entries are to be printed.
+Specifies the terminal identifiers (tttt) of one or more terminals for which trace entries are to be printed.

-If you use the TERMID parameter to specify the trace entries you want formatted, the DFHTU660 program selects all the trace entries that are associated with any transaction-attach trace entries it finds containing the terminal identifier(s) you specify.
-For more information about how trace entries for tasks are associated with transaction-attach trace entries, see "Identifying trace entries from their transaction-attach entries" on page 103.
+If you use the TERMID parameter to specify the trace entries you want formatted, the DFHTU670 program selects all the trace entries that are associated with any transaction-attach trace entries it finds that contain the terminal identifiers you specify.
+For more information about how trace entries for tasks are associated with transaction-attach trace entries, see "Identifying trace entries from their transaction-attach entries" on page 95.